kemahlitos/kemahlitos/README.md

 ## Hi 👋

-I'm a Computer Engineering student with a strong focus on **data science, machine learning, and large-scale data processing**.
+I'm a **4th-year Computer Engineering student at Middle East Technical University (METU)**, with a strong interest in **data science, machine learning, and large-scale systems**.

-I enjoy working on problems that require combining **algorithmic thinking** with **practical system design**, especially in settings involving large datasets, performance constraints, and parallel computation.

-Most of my work revolves around building **efficient, well-structured systems** rather than isolated scripts.
+I enjoy working on problems where **algorithms, data, and performance** come together, and I’m always open to learning new technologies and improving my engineering skills.

+I have also participated in an **Erasmus exchange program at the University of Milan**, which helped me gain international academic experience and a broader perspective.

 ---

-### 🔍 Technical Interests
+### 🔍 What I’m Interested In
-- Data science & machine learning
+- 📊 Data science & machine learning
-- Time-series analysis and classification
+- ⏱ Time-series analysis
-- Large-scale data processing (CPU & GPU)
+- ⚙️ Large-scale data processing
-- Parallel and distributed computing
+- 🚀 GPU acceleration & parallel computing
-- Algorithms and data structures
+- 🧠 Algorithms and data structures
-- Networked and system-level simulations
+- 🌐 Networked and system-level simulations

 ---

-### 🧠 What I Work On
+### 🛠 Technologies I Use
-- Designing **end-to-end data pipelines** that scale to large datasets
-- Accelerating computation using **GPU-based frameworks** (Dask, RAPIDS)
-- Applying **graph algorithms and dynamic programming** to real-world problems
-- Translating theoretical concepts into **practical, performant implementations**
+- **Languages:** Python, C++, Java
+- **Data & ML:** Pandas, NumPy, scikit-learn, Dask, RAPIDS
+- **Visualization:** Matplotlib
+- **Systems:** Git, Linux, OMNeT++

 ---

-### 📌 Selected Projects
+### 📌 Projects
-- **Large-Scale Data Science Pipelines**
-  CPU and GPU accelerated pipelines for processing large datasets using Dask and RAPIDS

-- **Storm Time-Series Classification**
+You can find my main projects on this profile, including:
+- Large-scale data science pipelines (CPU & GPU)
-  Machine learning–based classification of storm severity with a research-oriented approach
+- Machine learning–based time-series classification

-- **Flight Route Finder (C++)**
-  Graph-based flight routing using a custom multigraph, Dijkstra’s algorithm, and LRU caching

-- **Network Simulations (OMNeT++)**
-  Wired, routing, and wireless network simulations focusing on protocol behavior and performance
+- Graph-based systems implemented in C++
+- Network simulations using OMNeT++

+All repositories are documented and focus on **practical, real-world problem solving**.

 ---

-### 🎓 Background
-- Computer Engineering student
-- Strong foundation in algorithms, data structures, networking, and statistics
-- Experience with research-oriented and industry-style projects

----

-📫 You can reach me via LinkedIn.
+📫 You can find more details in my projects below or reach out via LinkedIn.